xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 * Configuring variables in test request objects and test cases.

-* Data binding with an external data source.
+* Data binding the associated request objects and test cases with an external data source.

 > You can download the sample project here: [Web Service Tests](https://github.com/katalon-studio-samples/web-service-tests).

 ## Create parameterized Web Service request objects

+In our example, we create two RESTful Web Service requests.
+We create a POST request to register a new user.
+With the returned user ID from the POST request, we verify the user identity using a GET request.

 ### Create Web Service requests

-1. To create a Web Service request object, from the main menu, select **File > New > Web Service Request**.
+1. To create a Web Service request, from the main menu, select **File > New > Web Service Request**.

-2. In the displayed **New** dialog, name your request object and specify the request type.
+2. In the displayed **New** dialog, name the request and specify the request type.

+    Here, we specify the **Request Type** as **RESTful**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-New-request-object.png" width=70% alt="New Web Service Request dialog">

-    In our example, we need to create two RESTful requests.

-    * A POST request to register a new user.

-    * A GET request to get a user by ID.

-### Parameterize POST request
+### Parameterize the POST request

-For the POST request, the requirements are as follows:
-* You need to send the user information, including username, password, age, gender, and avatar to the server to create an account.
+In our example, we use the POST request to send the user information, including username, password, age, gender, and avatar to the server to create an account, then expect a user ID as the response.
-* You want the server to return you a user ID.

 Follow these steps to configure the POST request:

-1. First, you need to specify the method type and API endpoint.
+1. Specify the method type.
+Here we specify the method type as a POST request.

+2. Specify the API endpoint.
+In our example, the API endpoint is `https://sample-web-service-aut.herokuapp.com/api/users/json`.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-New-POST-API-endpoint.png" width=70% alt="POST request API endpoint">

-2. In the **Variables** tab, input `username`, `password`, `gender`, `age`, and `avatar` variables.
+3. In the **Variables** tab, input `username`, `password`, `gender`, `age`, and `avatar` variables.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-POST-request-variable-tab.png" width=70% alt="POST Variables tab">

-3. To call a variable in a Web Service object, use the `${variable_name}` syntax as a place holder in any of the supported locations.
+4. To call a variable in a Web Service object, use the `${variable_name}` syntax as a place holder in any of the supported locations.

-    In this example, we use the syntax to specify the variables in the **HTTP Body** tab.
+    Here, we use the syntax to specify the variables in the **HTTP Body** tab.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-POST-request-HTTP-body.png" width=70% alt="HTTP Body tab">

-### Parameterize GET request
+### Parameterize the GET request

-For the GET request:
-* You need to send the ID of an existing user to the server.
-* You want the server to return the user information, including username, password, gender, age, and avatar.
+After creating a new user, we use the GET request to find that user by ID.
+We expect the server to return the user information, including username, password, gender, age, and avatar in the response.

 Follow these steps to configure the GET request:

-1. Specify the method type and the API endpoint.
+1. Specify the method type.
+Here we specify the method type as a GET request.

-    With this request, we use the `${variable_name}` syntax to specify the `id` variable in the API endpoint.
+2. To pass the `id` variable to the GET request, add the `${id}` place holder at the end of the API endpoint.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-GET-request-API-endpoint.png" width=70% alt="GET request API endpoint">

-2. In the **Variables** tab, input the `id` variable.
+3. In the **Variables** tab, input the `id` variable.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-GET-request-variable-tab.png" width=70% alt="GET request Variables tab">

 ## Create a test case with parameterized Web Service requests

-To demonstrate parameterized Web Service test design, we create a test case to send the POST request to create a new user.
-With the returned user ID from the POST request, we verify the user identity using the GET request.
+After creating two RESTful Web Service requests with variables, we create a test case to send the POST request to create a new user and extract the user ID from the response.
+With the returned user ID, we send the GET request to retrieve user information and verify it.

 Follow these steps to set up the test case:

-1. Open a new test case, in the **Script** view, enter the following code snippet to set up the test case:
+1. Open a new test case, in the **Script** tab, enter the following code snippet to set up the test case:

     ```groovy